Electromagnetic Flares from Compact-Object Mergers in AGN Disks: Signatures and Predictions: Introduction

 Various models have been proposed for EM flares generated by post-merger BHs \citep[e.g.,][]{Perna2016,Loeb2016,deMink2017,McKernan2019_EM}.
 Promising scenarios involve shocks driven by jets launched from the post-merger BH.
 The radiation mechanisms include thermal \citep{Tagawa2023_SC,Chen2024}, non-thermal \citep{Tagawa2023}, and free-free or bound-free emission \citep{RodriguezRamirez2023}.
 Two representative pathways for EM emission following mergers are: (i) jet reorientation, allowing the jet to interact with fresh AGN gas \citep{Tagawa2023}, and (ii) gas capture following recoil kicks that power jets and flares \citep{deMink2017,Graham20,Chen2024}.

 A key theoretical challenge is producing high accretion rates and strong jets without causing excessive BH growth.
 In practice, these episodes must therefore be very brief and associated with the merger.
-Prior studies of EM emission from merging BHs in AGN disks often assume sustained hyper-Eddington accretion \citep[e.g.,][]{Graham20,Tagawa2023, Tagawa2023_solitary,McPike2026}, which can lead to rapid BH overgrowth, potentially conflicting with Soltan's argument and the dynamics of S-stars \citep{Yu2002,Tagawa2022_BHFeedback}.
+Prior studies of EM emission from merging BHs in AGN disks often assume sustained hyper-Eddington accretion \citep[e.g.,][]{Graham20,Tagawa2023, Tagawa2023_solitary,McPike2026}, which can lead to rapid BH overgrowth.
+In such a situation, where the captured gas accretes onto BHs without regulation, Soltan's argument \citep{Yu2002} could be violated, by depleting most of the inflow gas through accretion onto the stellar-mass BHs, while the central supermassive BHs (SMBHs) grow primarily through mergers with surrounding BHs rather than through gas accretion \citep{Tagawa2022_BHFeedback}.
+Additionally, this could challenge the observed lack of intermediate-mass BHs in the vicinity of the Galactic center \citep{Gravity2024}, as they could form during previous AGN episodes \citep{Su2010} if efficient growth occurs \citep{Tagawa2022_BHFeedback}.

 To address this, we consider a post-merger transition from an adiabatic inflow-outflow solution (ADIOS)-like high-angular-momentum accretion mode \citep{Blandford1999} to a low-angular-momentum, zero-Bernoulli accretion (ZEBRA) flow \citep{Coughlin2014}.
 In the ADIOS state, radiation pressure limits accretion by diffusing photons with the help of magnetic fields, which eject much of the inflowing gas.
 Conversely, in the ZEBRA state, low-angular-momentum gas circularizes to form a quasi-spherical disk (see \S~\ref{sec:prob_gamma}), where efficient advection relative to photon diffusion suppresses winds, enabling hyper-Eddington accretion and strengthening possible Blandford–Znajek jets \citep{Blandford1977}.
 The transition between these states depends on the circularization radius ($r_{\rm circ}$) relative to the photon trapping radius ($r_{\rm trap}$).
 If $r_{\rm circ} > r_{\rm trap}$, the system remains in the ADIOS regime; if $r_{\rm circ}< r_{\rm trap}$, the system operates in the ZEBRA-like advection-dominated regime \citep{Begelman2017}.
 This framework is supported by 3D general relativistic radiation magnetohydrodynamic simulations \citep{Sadowski2016,Fragile2025} and observations of X-ray binaries and tidal disruption events \citep{Poutanen2007,Zauderer2011,Begelman2017}.